Menu Close

 Verbs:

-내쉬다 = to breath out
+내쉬다 = to breathe out

 외출하다 = to leave the house, or workplace